mmmeeedddsss/mmmeeedddsss.github.io/_posts/2025-01-17-dart-untold-way-of-isolate-communication.md

 And in addition to not even mentioning `IsolateNameServer`, it says "A newly spawned isolate only has the information it receives through the Isolate.spawn call."(and the continuation on above).

 I found it both important to mention the existence of `IsolateNameServer` and also to mention that the communication channel can be passed after the initialization of the isolates.

+The good thing is, I could write a new blogpost over this thing, and planning to open an issue to dart and see if I will become a contributor of it.

 ---
 \* Your app is actually opened in any scenario, what I mean is opening the app to the front, not just running in the background.